The Framework

 Plan

 Risk scoring applies business impact multipliers, with Evidence Confidence gating the weight of each record.
 Action-Required Generation converts scored records into deterministic, routable actions.
 Every finding routes to one of twelve defined action categories, each with explicit ownership logic.
+Where the choice is which cryptography to trust and in what mix, the portfolio-equilibrium model decides it.
 There is no improvisation.

 05